graasp/graasp-app-insulation-simulator/README.md

 ## Purpose

 The app's purpose is to help users understand and reduce heat loss through conduction in a house by testing various insulation materials, including advanced options like aerogel.
 Users can customize energy costs and the duration of the simulation (e.g., 1 year or 25 years) to see how these factors affect heat retention and energy efficiency over time.
-The app simulates heat loss scenarios based on user inputs, comparing them against a baseline to calculate energy savings and cost benefits.
-This allows users to visualize and quantify the impact of improved insulation on reducing heat loss by conduction.

-## GitHub Repo setup

-If you choose to deploy your app with the provided GitHubActions workflows you will need to create the following secrets:

-- `APP_ID`: a UUID v4 that identifies your app for deployment
-- `APP_KEY`: a UUID v4 that authorizes your app with the Graasp API
-- `SENTRY_DSN`: your Sentry url to report issues and send telemetry
+> [!NOTE]
+> This simulation calculates the estimated heat loss of a house over time, focusing specifically on losses through the walls and windows.
+Heat loss through the door, roof, and ground are negligated in this model.
+When changing a setting (like the insulation or temperature), it applies retroactively to the entire simulation.
+The displayed results reflect the outcome as if the parameter had always been set to the new value.

 ## Running the app